yuezhelee/On-the-Dynamics-of-Boolean-Gene-Regulatory-Networks-with-Stochasticity/README.md

 # On-the-Dynamics-of-Boolean-Gene-Regulatory-Networks-with-Stochasticity

+To find out more about these codes, see
+Akman, O., Comar, T., Harris, A. L., Hrozencik, D., \& Li, Y. "Dynamics of Gene Regulatory Networks with Stochastic Propensities."
+International Journal of Biomathematics (2018).

-See my master thesis here:
+Or you can also see my master thesis here: http://ir.library.illinoisstate.edu/etd/518/
-http://ir.library.illinoisstate.edu/etd/518/

 This is the MATLAB source codes that solely written by me.